groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/vsdx.md

     enable: true
     title: "About GroupDocs.Comparison for .NET API"
     content: |
-        [GroupDocs.Comparison for .NET](https://products.groupdocs.com/comparison/net) is a native .NET API for comparing multiple images and documents of the same format.
+        [GroupDocs.Comparison for .NET](/comparison/net/) is a native .NET API for comparing multiple images and documents of the same format.
 It helps you detect the differences within paragraphs, words, characters, shapes, even the text styles of the compared documents, merge the changes and export to a final document.
 It supports comparing and merging PDF, Word documents, Excel spreadsheets, PowerPoint presentations, Visio diagrams, Outlook emails, HTML, drawings and image file formats without using any external library.

 ############################# Steps ############################
 steps:
     enable: true
     title_left: "Steps for Comparing VSDX Files in C#"
     content_left: |
-        [GroupDocs.Comparison](https://products.groupdocs.com/comparison/net) makes it easy for .NET developers to compare & merge multipe VSDX files in their applications by implementing a few easy steps.
+        [GroupDocs.Comparison](/comparison/net/) makes it easy for .NET developers to compare & merge multiple VSDX files in their applications by implementing a few easy steps.

-        *   Instantiate Comparer object with source document path or stream.
+        *   Instantiate **Comparer** object with source document path or stream.
         *   Call Add method and specify target document path or stream.
 Repeat this step for every target document.
         *   Call Compare method.

     title_right: "System Requirements"
     content_right: |
         GroupDocs.Comparison for .NET APIs are supported on all major platforms and operating systems.
-Before executing the code below, please make sure that you have the following prerequisites installled on your system.
+Before executing the code below, please make sure that you have the following prerequisites installed on your system.

         *   Operating Systems: Microsoft Windows, Linux, MacOS
         *   Development Environments: Microsoft Visual Studio, Xamarin, MonoDevelop
         *   Frameworks: .NET Framework, .NET Standard, .NET Core, Mono
-        *   Get the latest version of GroupDocs.Comparison for .NET downloaded from [Nuget](https://www.nuget.org/packages/groupdocs.comparison)
+        *   Get the latest version of GroupDocs.Comparison for .NET downloaded from [NuGet](https://www.nuget.org/packages/groupdocs.comparison)

     code: |
         ```cs